ULL-MII-SYTWS-2122/hello-js-action-alu0100898293/README.md

 # hello-js-action-alu0100898293

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action create a comment whenever a pull request is opened on our repository and add labels depending on the file types changed.
+The comment will contain a summary of the changes introduced in the pull request.

 ## Inputs